Published on 07 February 2023

 • Confusion and agitation

-Does Zopiclone Addiction Affect You For A Lifetime, How?
+Does Zopiclone Addiction Affect You Lifetime, And How?

 Addiction to Zopiclone can severely inhibit your ability to function at the levels necessary to maintain steady employment.
-You are more likely to miss work regularly, be frequently late, and make basic mistakes in your day-to-day work duties.
-This can hugely impact your financial well-being, which can be exacerbated by the cost of procuring the drug on the black market.
+You are more likely to miss work regularly, be late, and make fundamental mistakes in your daily work duties.
+This can hugely impact your financial well-being.

-It can also have severe ramifications for personal relationships, including with partners, children, and other family members.
-These issues can cause further mental and emotional distress, which fuels the addiction further.
+It can also have severe consequences for personal relationships with partners, children, and other family members.
+These issues can cause further mental and emotional distress, fueling addiction.

 The National Institute for Health and Care Excellence (NICE) advises that the lowest possible dose of Zopiclone should be used for the shortest period, warning about the many risks associated with hypnotics, such as falls, dependence, and withdrawal symptoms, and cognitive impairment, are well recognized.